 A program participant’s father once expressed, “I never thought others would be interested in my son’s well-being until I came to Windridge.
 One week I found out Windridge has never sought state or federal funding like most non-profits.
 That’s when I realized how important my son and other children are to my neighbors.
 It is my neighbors that are responsible for the existence of this organization, I became overwhelmed”.

-Windridge has also been a leader in research and education for the therapeutic horsemanship profession.
-Building and utilizing a research room complete with equine treadmill and motion capture system Windridge has taken steps to provide scientific proof of what occurs when an individual with a disability sits astride a horse at a walk.
-In the area of education Windridge has co-authored a first of its kind textbook for individuals beginning their journey in the therapeutic horsemanship profession.
-This textbook was published in 2016 and is currently being utilized by Universities and instructors-in-training throughout the United States.
+Windridge has been a leader in research and education for therapeutic horsemanship profession.
+In 2007, a research room was built, complete with an equine treadmill and motion capture system, to provide scientific proof of what occurs when an individual with a disability sits astride a horse at a walk.
+In 2016, Windridge co-authored the textbook, The Comprehensive Guide to Equine-Assisted Activities and Therapies.
+This extensive textbook is for individuals beginning their journey in the therapeutic horsemanship profession and is utilized as a reference by universities and instructors-in-training throughout the United States.